aivanzhang/panda_patrol/README.md

 **Results page of a specific data test run**
 ![Log](run.png)

-:tada: Congrats! :tada: You have created your first data test minitor!
+:tada: Congrats! :tada: You have created your first data test dashboard!
 See the [documentation](https://github.com/aivanzhang/panda-patrol/wiki) for more information on other features like adjustable parameters, alerting, and silencing.